OSUPCVLab/mobile-ar-sensor-logger/android-mars-logger/README.md

 * Add [git hooks](https://github.com/harliedharma/android-git-hooks) for the Android project.
 * Test the Android app on a physical Android device with API 21, to make sure the program runs OK even if the advanced features in API 23 are not available.
+* Long press to unlock focal length and exposure duration.